 How Can I Make My Lash Serum Last Longer?

-While 4-6 months might seem like a short shelf life for a beauty product, lash serums are designed to be used for around 3-4 months at a time.
-This allows the lash serum enough time to prolong your lashes’ anagen phase, resulting in fuller lashes that are both longer, conditioned, and generally healthier.
+While 6 months might seem like a short shelf life for a beauty product, a bottle usually contains enough product to be used for around 3-4 months at a time.
+This allows the serum enough time to prolong your lashes’ anagen phase, resulting in fuller lashes that are both longer, conditioned, and generally healthier.

 Here’s how you can prolong the life of your lash serum to ensure an effective formula and visible results: